Affordable Housing Developer Teams With Dance Org for Mixed-Use Building in DC

 D.C.
 Mayor Muriel Bowser is looking to add 12,000 affordable units to D.C.
 Rock Creek East, where this project is located, currently has among the fewest affordable units in the city, according to the Heleos documents.

-Heleos is targeting zero energy performance through LEED-certified design, such as solar panels, a green roof, enhanced water reuse and stormwater management.
+Heleos has set its sights on zero energy performance through LEED-certified design, with efforts such as solar panels, a green roof, stormwater management and more.

-If the Zoning Commission approves the project, Dance Loft 14 will stay in its current space until the groundbreaking in 2024, with the new facility opening in 2025.
+If the Zoning Commission approves the project, Dance Loft 14 will remain in its current space until 2024’s groundbreaking, with the new facility opening in 2025.

 The acquisition of the site and the pre-development planning costs are paid for by Local Initiatives Support Corporation, the DC Commission on Arts and Humanities, CityFirst Enterprises and other community partners.